-Privacy is one of the most important things to consider when designing a home.
-It’s also often difficult to find the right balance between privacy and light.
-While it may be impossible to fully block out all light, you can make your windows less transparent.
-This article will walk you through how to cover your glass door for privacy so you can enjoy your beautiful outdoor space without worrying about being seen by others or being embarrassed if someone walks past while you are out there sunbathing in just your swimsuit!
+Designing a home that offers privacy is essential, but finding the right balance between privacy and natural light can be a challenging task.
+While it may be impossible to completely block out all light, there are ways to make your windows and glass doors less transparent.
+In this article, we will guide you on how to cover your glass door for privacy so you can enjoy your outdoor space without any worries of being seen by others.
+You can now sunbathe in your swimsuit without being embarrassed if someone walks past!

 Ways to cover glass doors